 The “means test” created by the current bankruptcy law disregards current actual income and expenses, and uses an average income received for the six months prior to filing and certain “allowable” expenses as defined by the Bankruptcy Code to determine whether a debtor is either eligible for Chapter 7, or on the other hand, has too much “disposable income,” requiring them to be in another type of bankruptcy or not in a bankruptcy at all.

-Unsecured debts, such as credit card debt, personal loans, money judgments and most tax liabilities can be discharged (eliminated) in a Chapter 7.
-However, certain debts are not dischargeable under Chapter 7 Bankruptcy; these debts include, but are not limited to, student loans, certain recent or fraudulent tax liabilities, alimony, child or other court ordered support payments, debts arising out of fraud and other debts as specified in Section 523 of the Bankruptcy Code.
+Unsecured liabilities, such as credit card liability, personal loans, money judgments and most tax liabilities can be discharged (eliminated) in a Chapter 7.
+However, certain liabilities are not dischargeable under Chapter 7 Bankruptcy; these liabilities include, but are not limited to, student loans, certain recent or fraudulent tax liabilities, alimony, child or other court ordered support payments, debts arising out of fraud and other debts as specified in Section 523 of the Bankruptcy Code.

 - keep an automobile and continue to pay the loan (as long as the debtor is current and continues keep payments current);

 - “redeem” the automobile from the car lender by paying the “fair market value” of the car; or